 Literature (English Extension) p.14

 Extension Mathematics p.14

 Criminology (Advanced Science) p.15

-AVID Elective (Fast-tracking VCE) p.15

-LEAD: Leadership Exploration & Development p.16

 eSports p.16

 LITERATURE (EXTENSION ENGLISH)

 Do you enjoy reading?
 Do you love stories?
 If so, this subject is for you.
 We will study novels, short stories, poetry and plays in detail.
 Students will study some set texts as a class, and in some cases, they will be able to choose.
 This subject is designed to extend students working at or above Year 9 level.